 Big Think’s recent article The Most Debilitating Disease in the World Isn’t Just in Your Head discussed the World Health Organization’s (WHO) announcement that Major Depressive Disorder, more commonly known as depression is now the leading cause of poor health and disability in the world, with an 18% spike in diagnoses over the past few years.
-According to the article, the condition affects more than 300 million people across the globe and between 2-7% of individuals suffering from depression will go on to commit suicide.
+According to the article, depression affects more than 300 million people across the globe and between 2-7% of individuals suffering from depression will go on to commit suicide.
 Additionally, depression higher rates of occurrence in developed nations than in the developing world, which begs the questions of whether it’s only the detection rates that are higher in the developed world, and whether there are even more undiagnosed cases out there.
 With these facts, it may be surprising to learn that the typical government only allocates 3% of its health budget toward mental health, but for every dollar spent in treatment and prevention of clinical depression four dollars of economic activity are gained back (Hendricks, 2017).

 As mental health practitioners, we know the effects of depression on the individual are dire, described as: “The self-fueling despair, the utter hopelessness, the isolation it can produce, the inability to find any reason to carry on, or any reason to have been.”
 The article also brings to attention the link between depression and economics.
 Per the article, an estimated trillion dollars are lost due to depression every year.
 Depression is unlike previous leading causes can’t necessarily be detected by the naked eye, and due to the still present stigma around mental illness, there is an added layer of difficulty to treatment (Hendricks, 2017).